+- (1) Private doctor/HMO

-- (1) AIDS clinic/counseling/testing site
+- (2) AIDS clinic/counseling/testing site

-- (2) Community health clinic

-- (3) Clinic run by employer
+- (3) Hospital, emergency room, outpatient clinic

-- (4) STD clinic
+- (4) Other type of clinic

-- (5) Family planning
+- (5) Public health department

-- (6) Prenatal clinic
+- (6) At home

-- (7) Other clinic
+- (7) Drug treatment facility

-- (8) Doctor/HMO

-- (9) Hospital/emergency room/outpatient clinic

-- (10) Military induction, separation or military service site
+- (8) Military induction, separation or military service site

-- (11) Immigration site
+- (9) Immigration site

-- (12) At home/home visits by nurse/health worker

-- (13) At home self testing kit
+- (10) In a correctional facility (jail or prison)

-- (14) Other location(specify)
+- (11) Other location

 You can record only one answer for this question.
-Enter 14 to specify some other location not specified on the list, if appropriate.
+Enter 11 to specify some other location not specified on the list, if appropriate.
 Enter Sample Adult's response verbatim.